Zaibunis/Assignment-6-by-faria-mustaqim/README.md

     def bark(self):
         print(f"{self.name} is barking!")
 11. Class Methods
-Class methods are used to work with class variables, and they are defined using the @classmethod decorator.
-They take cls as the first argument to refer to the class.
+Class methods are defined with the @classmethod decorator and are used to modify class-level variables or to perform class-specific actions.

 Example:
 python
 Copy
 Edit